 Spiral Model

-Big Bang Model
+Big Bang Model SDLC

 The Big Bang model is characterized by minimal planning and resource allocation.
 It’s typically used for small projects or academic endeavors.
 In this model, development and coding start without extensive prior planning.
 It’s suitable when project requirements are not well-defined, and the development team is small.
 However, it may not be the best choice for larger or more complex projects.

-Benefits Of Software Development Life Cycle
+Benefits of Software Development Life Cycle

 -